 Socks are also the perfect gift for the cyclist in your life because every rider needs them, and fresh pairs are always appreciated.

-With that in mind, we’ve tested six pairs of stylish socks that won’t break the bank.
+With that in mind, we’ve tested nine pairs of stylish socks that won’t break the bank.

 M20 Merino Crew Compression Socks

-M20’s left- and right-specific socks are about the most high-tech socks we’ve tested, complete with ‘ergonomic compression system’, an ‘anti-inflammatory band’ for your achilles and a ‘scientifically designed foot bed’.
+M20’s left- and right-specific socks are about the most high-tech cycling socks we’ve tested, complete with an ‘ergonomic compression system’, an ‘anti-inflammatory band’ for your Achilles and a ‘scientifically designed foot bed’.

 Their wool-mix construction makes them the thickest here, which won’t be to everyone’s liking, but Merino helps them stay fresh.

 You can unleash your inner Lion of Flanders with SockGuy’s SGX compression cycling socks, one of dozens of SGX designs.

 The polypropylene, nylon and spandex material is virtually free of seams and the compression qualities of the socks are claimed to ‘increase blood flow’.
 There’s also ‘performance ribbing’, and these are quality warm-weather socks.

 The ‘Barnstormer’ is just one of the Aireator’s numerous colourful designs, and these cycling socks also have a ‘green’ element to them because they’re made from nylon and 39 per cent Coolmax ‘EcoMade’ materials – or recycled plastic bottles.